 - Pagels, Elaine.
 The Gnostic Paul, Gnostic exegesis of the Pauline Letters.
 Harrisburg, PA, Trinity Press International.
 1975. p.
 3

 - Robinson, James, M. General Editor.
 The Nag Hammadi Library: Revised edition. the definitive new translation fo the gnostic scriptures complete in one volume.
-Harper and Row: San Francisco.
-1978.
+San Francisco: Harper and Row.
+1978. p.
+8

 - At the same time, his emphasis on the Jewish roots of Gnosticism may come into question in the thesis of this Deep Christ series, with the idea of a first century new dispensation that was distinctly non-Jewish, and where efforts such as Luke’s attempt to pin the Christ with a Jewish Pharsiac lineage may well be part of the effort to circumvent the role that gnosticism played in the early formation of Christianity

 - It is quite interesting to note how the Gnostic texts have so much focus on the concept of this original trinity whereas in the New Testament, there is barely mention of this, and it is only later in the development of Christianity that the trinity becomes a primary doctrine.